 A private equity firm operates through a combined effort of a group of partners, responsible for formulating decisions and assuring their practical implementation.
-The main goal is to ensure that the shareholder clients are able to benefit the most out of profitable rates of return.
+The main goal is to ensure that the shareholder clients can benefit the most out of profitable rates of return.

-Private equity investments and acquisitions entail the investors’ capabilities to allocate a considerable amount of assets for an extensive time period.
+Private equity investments and acquisitions entail the investors’ capabilities to allocate a considerable amount of assets for an extensive period of time.
 A typical investment period lasts for four to seven years on average.
-However, the general capital requirements are determined on a variety of factors, including the definition and type of companies involved, as well as the relative amount of funds accrued by a private equity firm.
+However, the general capital requirements are determined by a variety of factors, including the definition and type of companies involved, as well as the relative amount of funds accrued by a private equity firm.

 Private equity is one of the most complex fields in the finance sector.
 A high level of expertise and experience is required to gain useful insights into the field and form judicious and rewarding decisions.